Ibne-Shahid/sg-task/README.md

 ## 🧠 Assumptions Made

-Audio functionality is UI-only (no real audio playback)
+- The audio player is **UI-only** and does not include real audio playback functionality.

-Static/dummy data is used where API details were not provided
+- **Static / dummy data** has been used in places where API specifications or backend services were not provided.

-Focus was placed on UI accuracy and component structure rather than backend logic
+- The primary focus of this task was on **UI accuracy, component structure, and responsiveness**, rather than backend logic or data handling.
+- Although the designs were provided as **separate screenshots**, a **routing-based structure** was implemented for better navigation, code organization, and scalability.

 ## 🌐 Live Demo